tmssd/kb/docs/Dev/Prg/Langs/Js/index.md

             the parent class so we can work with the properties of the parent class */ super(name, type);
             this.spell = spell;
-            console.log(this);  // Wizard {name: "Shelly", type: "Healer", spell: "Healing"} - this will be result of `new Wizard`.
+            console.log(this, "from the Wizard class");  // Wizard {name: "Shelly", type: "Healer", spell: "Healing"} - this will be result of `new Wizard`.
 Can only call this after `super`.
         }
         play() {
             console.log(`WEEEEEEE I'm a ${this.type}, and my spell is: ${this.spell}.`);